HeadBeeGuy/alt-activities/README.md

 Higher priority tasks:

-- Add a description field for Tag Categories to guide people on how to choose them when submitting an activity.
-For example, there probably shouldn't be more than 3 grammar point tags for a given activity.
+- Add in some JavaScript to nudge users not to pick more than the suggested maximum Tags in each Tag Category on the Activity form.
+- Add in the Activity Workshop feature.
+- Allow premium members to set an avatar.
+Make a default avatar for regular users.

 ---